TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorrequestdisallowedbypolicy.md

 # Error UserErrorRequestDisallowedByPolicy

 <!--issueDescription-->
-## We have identified an Azure Resource Manager policy configured on the resource group is preventing backup service to initiate the backup/restore operation.
+We have identified an Azure Resource Manager policy configured on the resource group is preventing backup service to initiate the backup/restore operation.
 <!--/issueDescription-->

 ## **Recommended Steps**
 To resolve UserErrorRequestDisallowedByPolicy ensure configured ARM policy is not blocking the backup/restore operation.
 Your subscription administrators might assign policies that limit how resources are deployed.
-This error can happen if an ARM policy is configured on the resource group preventing the backup service to initiate the backup/restore operation.
+This error can happen if an ARM policy is configured on the resource group preventing the backup service to initiate the backup/restore operation.<br/>

 To resolve the issue follow these steps:<br/>

 * From the Azure portal navigate to the resource group in which the recovery service vault exist.
-*	From Settings, click Policies and check if any policy is created which could leads to backup/restoration failure.
+* From **Settings**, click **Policies** and check if any policy is created which could leads to backup/restoration failure.
-*	If any ARM Policy is exist, then ensure policy doesn’t block the backup/restore and retry the operation.
+* If any **ARM Policy** exist, then ensure policy doesn’t block the backup/restore and retry the operation.